 3 types of body awareness

-The term “body awareness” is often used very loosely without a precise definition.
-From a practical standpoint, and based on available scientific data, we distinguish among the 3 types of body awareness as Interoceptive, Proprioceptive, and Spatial awarenesses.
+Therefore, based on available scientific data, we distinguish among the 3 types of body awareness as Interoceptive, Proprioceptive (localized somatosensory), and Spatial awarenesses.

 The development of these 3 types of body awareness serves both the goal of the practice and prerequisites for better motor control, safe movement, and self-regulation.

-Let’s define awareness as a state or ability to notice a particular sensory signal.
+Let’s broadly define awareness as a state or ability to notice a particular sensory signal.

 When we are very concentrated on something, we may become completely unaware of any sounds in the room.
 Or, sometimes we cannot see our keys just in front of us if there are too many objects on the table.
-However, unless we are deaf or blind, we know that we can physically see and hear.
+However, unless we are deaf or blind, we know that we are able to physically see and hear.

 We rely on vision and hearing in our daily lives to take in information about the external world.
 Since it is essential to notice the changes in our environment, a lot of visual and hearing data reaches our awareness.

 The situation may be different when it comes to body awareness.
 We live in our body, which does not visibly change minute-to-minute.
-Unless a part of it is damaged, we do not need to pay much attention to it.
+Unless a part of it is damaged, we don’t need to pay much attention to it.
 We may be more aware of what our body looks like to other people in a social context than of what it feels like to ourselves.

 A woman in a lunging position with the back knee bent and her hands on her hips - a position that requires spatial awareness